tonsky/datascript/README.md

 > What if creating a database would be as cheap as creating a Hashmap?

-An immutable in-memory database and Datalog query engine in ClojureScript.
+An immutable in-memory database and Datalog query engine in Clojure and ClojureScript.

 DataScript is meant to run inside the browser.
 It is cheap to create, quick to query and ephemeral.
 You create a database on page load, put some data in it, track changes, do queries and forget about it when the user closes the page.